tenzir/threatbus/tests/utils/misp-ioc-sender/README.md

 # MISP IoC Sender

 A script to trigger an Attribute update in MISP.
 The script is configured via a YAML file.
-See belog for details and check out the `config.yaml.example` file.
+See below for details and check out the `config.yaml.example` file.

 The script works as follows:

-- It looks for a specific MISP Event, referenced by its UUID in the config file.
+- Look for a specific MISP Event, referenced by its UUID in the config file.
-- The script creates the Event if it doesn't exist yet.
+- Create the Event if it doesn't exist.
-- The script checks the Attributes of the Event and either creates a new Attribute or it toggles the `'to_ids'` flag if the Attribute already exists.
+- Check the Attributes of the Event and either create a new Attribute or toggle the `'to_ids'` flag if the Attribute already exists.

 Attributes created by this script always have the `"DOMAIN"` type.
 Attribute values contain the current day of the year and are always formatted like this: